She Began to See a Forrest Made of the Blues,

 August 2022, Watercolor, 9 x 12 in

-A space of inquiry into perception, form, and the ways we experience the world.
 This practice is interdisciplinary by nature, moving fluidly across mediums and approaches.
 Each series is a chapter in that exploration, an unfolding conversation between material, process, and perception.

 Artist Statement & Previous Works